Mortgage Affordability Rule of Thumb

 Mortgage Affordability and Income

-Lenders are typically interested on pre-tax earned income.
+Lenders are typically interested in pre-tax earned income.
 Some will also consider, pension or investment income, income from properties, or benefits income and tax credits.

 Outgoings and Mortgage Affordability